-- We advise you to exercise a high degree of caution in Uzbekistan because of the risk of terrorist attack and the unpredictable environment in the region.
+- We advise you to to exercise a high degree of caution in Uzbekistan due to the ongoing threat of a terrorist attack and the unpredictable security environment.

 - Terrorist attacks have occurred in Uzbekistan.
 Attacks could be directed against a range of targets, including locations known to be frequented by foreigners.

-- We advise you to reconsider your need to travel to regions bordering Afghanistan, Tajikistan and the Kyrgyz Republic, including Andijan and the eastern region of the Ferghana Valley, at this time.
-The security situation in these areas is generally uncertain, and landmines also pose a risk.
+- We advise you to reconsider your need to travel to regions bordering Afghanistan, Tajikistan and the Kyrgyz Republic, including Andijan and the eastern region of the Ferghana Valley.
+The security situation in these areas can be volatile, and there is a risk from unmarked landmines.

 - Australia does not have an Embassy or Consulate in Uzbekistan.
 The Australian Embassy in Russia provides consular assistance to Australians in Uzbekistan.

 - See Travel Smart for general advice for all travellers.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy

 - register your travel and contact details, so we can contact you in an emergency